A CP161 notice is a bill from the Internal Revenue Service when you owe unpaid taxes.

 What if I don’t pay?

 If you don’t pay the balance owed, interest and penalties may continue to accrue.
 The IRS may file a federal tax lien, garnish your wages, or levy your bank accounts or other property.
+You will usually get a certified letter as a warning.

 The most important thing to know is that the IRS is much more understanding and willing to work with you if you are making efforts to pay rather than ignoring them.
 With several payment options available, doing something is almost always better than doing nothing.